Midnighter/fastapi-mount/README.md

 finally configure the `root_path`.
 By default this string is empty and the application will listen at the root.
 Here, we have set this to be `/demo-service`.
 Together with the [proxy configuration](nginx.conf), you can now let the application say hello at `http://localhost/demo-service/hello`.
-The benefit here being that we can now mount the app on any path of our choosing simply by changing the environment variable `SCRIPT_NAME` and the corret URL rewrite in the proxy configuration.
+The benefit here being that we can now mount the app on any path of our choosing simply by changing the environment variable `SCRIPT_NAME` and the correct URL rewrite in the proxy configuration.
 It also means that we can now expose as many services as we like behind the same domain name simply by choosing different paths for them.

 But not so fast you say!
 What about the [OpenAPI](https://www.openapis.org/) docs?
 Well, as it turns out (at least for the moment) we still have to insert a